Trolleybuses in former Soviet Union countries

 The postwar period saw an explosion of development and expansion of trolleybus systems in the Soviet Union.
 Many cities and towns introduced passenger and cargo trolleybus services, sometimes interfering with tram operations.
 One of the most notable of these new trolleybus systems was the Crimean Trolleybus, currently the world's longest trolleybus line.
 Production at the time was limited to the monopoly Zavod imeni Uritskogo (ZiU, named after Moisei Uritsky).
 It produced thousands of MTB-82, ZiU-5, and ZiU-9 passenger trolleybuses for domestic purposes and for export.
 ZiU-5s and ZiU-9s were sold to Greece, Colombia, Argentina and Eastern Bloc countries.
 Three ZiU-9 cars were on loan in 1973 for testing purposes in Helsinki, Finland.

 The collapse of the Soviet Union led to insufficient funding for many municipal trolleybus systems, but they proved more resilient than municipal tram or bus operations.
 Within the area of modern Russia, there are two closed trolleybus systems, in Shakhty (whose operations ceased in October 2007) and Moscow on 26 August 2020.
-The suspended trolleybus operations from October 2006 in Archangelsk were reactivated in December 2007.
+The suspended trolleybus operations from October 2006 in Arkhangelsk were reactivated in December 2007.
 The trolleybus system in Grozny was completely destroyed in the First Chechen War; reconstruction is in planning.
 There is also one system with uncertain futures, in Voronezh.
 In other cities the development of trolleybus passenger services continues.
 Two new systems were introduced in Moscow suburbs Khimki and Vidnoe in the second half of the 1990s.
 ZiU, now named Trolza, has lost its monopoly in producing trolley vehicles.
 Today a number of domestic factories offer trolleybuses for the Russian market.